How to perform 3D human pose estimation in AI fitness coach apps

 Human pose estimation got the most attention in the context of AI fitness applications, as it can be applied to analyze movements of athletes in different scenarios using just a smartphone camera.
 HPE-based fitness apps can be generally split into two categories:

 1. Sports performance analytics.
-Those applications provide athletes with the insights on how they perform a certain movement over a period of time, and can show accurate metrics for exercises.
+Those applications provide athletes with insights on how they perform a certain movement over a period of time, and can show accurate metrics for exercises.
 These can be the height of a hip in a jump, lever angle in power movements, changes in technique between repetitions, etc.

 2. AI coaching and corrective feedback.
 This category is meant to show whether a user is performing the exercise correctly technique-wise.
 Such hints might include posture correction, biomechanic tips, and overall mentoring through comparative training.